-"Two farmers from Tarlac and Pangasinan expressed their interest in they can be advised of the best time to start land preparation up to harvest time.
+Through the PalayCheck app, farmers may access a cropping calendar where they can be advised of the best time to start land preparation up to harvest time.
 Appropriate crop management guidelines can also be accessed through this app, which may help farmers alleviate damages and issues in their crops.
 The app also provides an incomeand-expense report where farmers may access their expenses and check their profit.

-PhilRice data lake provides analytics and data-driven products
+PhilRice data lake provides analytics and data -driven products